The Geometry of Representational Failures in Vision Language Models: Visual Search Task Details

 \section{Visual Search Task Details}

 To evaluate the impact of representational geometry on multi-object reasoning, we developed a synthetic visual search task adapted from \citet{campbell2024understanding}.
-The procedure consists of three stages: stimulus generation, prompt engineering, and interference quantification.
+The images employed in the experiment come from the \hyperref[par:vs_dataset]{visual search dataset}; by construction, for each image a target object $T$ is defined.